rchartra/NcCut/CONTRIBUTING.md

 # Contributions to CutView

 Contributions are welcome!
-Feel free to add features, tests, suggestions, whatever the like but please follow the following guidelines to smooth the process.
+Feel free to add features, tests, examples, suggestions, whatever the like but please follow the following guidelines to smooth the process.

 ## Testing and Submissions